Messycodess/Messycodess/README.md

 - 📄 Know about my experiences on Linkedin [https://www.linkedin.com/in/mansi-mehta-1803ss/](https://www.linkedin.com/in/mansi-mehta-1803ss/)

-- ⚡ Fun fact **Probably i will be in a remote job in Goa in next 2 years...**
+- ⚡ Fun fact *I write code, chase ideas, and occasionally romanticize working remotely in Goa or mountains with a good playlist and flaky Wi-Fi. **

 <h3 align="left">Connect with me:</h3>
 <p align="left">